- Get link

 Where to Stay Along the Alcan

 Unfortunately, we couldn't enjoy some of the places I was hoping to spend time at because the wildfires were still going on.
-I wanted to stay at Liard Hot Springs and Muncho Lake, but it was too smokey.

-Triple "G" Hideaway in Fort Nelson,
+Triple "G" Hideaway in Fort Nelson

 and Mile 0 Campground in Dawson Creek.